adaptivertc/mosat/react2/projects/svg/SVG_README.txt

 3) js_fp: This is where you put any Javascript code that you need to generate, and will be typically have ONLY the call to the constructor for you animation object with the required parameters.
 NOTE: the library that you need to implement your object should be inserted using the "add_js_library()" function call (see below).

+4) popup_on: This tells the plugin if popups have been enabled so they can decide if they should generage any code to support popups.

+5) file_name: This is the file name of the configuration file that can be used when generating an error message.

+6) line_number: This is the line number in the file, which can also be used when generating an error message.

+7) silent: This is a flag instructing the popup that NO debug text should be generated to stdout during generation.

-Besides generating (inserting) code into the files specified above, a plugin can call the following functions:
+Besides generating (inserting) code directly into the files specified above, a plugin can call the following functions:

 1) void add_js_library(const char *file_name);